-Interfacing DS18B20 Temperature Sensor with Raspberry Pi.
+In this article I have discussed about the Interfacing of DS18B20 Temperature Sensor with Raspberry Pi.
 For computation power and vast application in the field of IoT, Home Automation Raspberry pi is known.
 However, to interact or gets information for any electronic system, sensors are used.
 There are plenty of sensors which are used for this process to be measured.
 Accurate temperature is very crucial to control various applications in many applications’ measurement.
 In this project, we learn to interface a temperature sensor DS18B20 with the Raspberry Pi.
 At mine plants or chemical industries where, harsh operating environments are involved, the DS18B20 is widely used as temperature sensor.

 - DS18B20 Temperature Sensor

 - 16×2 LCD display

 The DS18B20 is a three terminal temperature sensor available in the TO-92 (transistor type) package.
 Only external component is required to start working and is very easy to use.
 Only one GPIO pin from the MCU/MPU is required to communicate with it.
 A waterproof version of sensor is also available which the sensor is covered by a cylindrical metal tube. like the Raspberry pi, the DS18B20 is a 1-wire programmable temperature sensor which requires only the data pin to send the information to microcontroller.
 Each sensor has a unique address of 64-bit for it so it is also possible to have multiple sensors connected to the same MCU/MPU since each sensor can be addressed individually on the same data bus. you’ll need to enable the One-Wire interface before the Pi can receive data from the sensor.
 The specification of the sensor is show below.

 - Measuring Range: -55°C to +125°C

 - Accuracy: ±0.5°C

 - Resolution: 9-bit to 12-bit